kamranahmedse/design-patterns-for-humans/README.md

 Visitor
 -------
 Real world example
 > Consider someone visiting Dubai.
 They just need a way (i.e. visa) to enter Dubai.
 After arrival, they can come and visit any place in Dubai on their own without having to ask for permission or to do some leg work in order to visit any place here; just let them know of a place and they can visit it.
-Visitor pattern let's you do just that, it helps you add places to visit so that they can visit as much as they can.
+Visitor pattern let's you do just that, it helps you add places to visit so that they can visit as much as they can without having to do any legwork.

 In plain words
 > Visitor pattern let's you add further operations to objects without having to modify them.